emilianvrd/Maneuvers/Fantasy maneuvers/Species.md

 While there are orc deities, their worship is surprisingly uncommon among orcs.
 Orcs believe that if a creature has a face and a name, it can be killed, and so their own deities are targets, rather than objects of reverence.
 Some orc holds teach that the greatest members of the hold can earn a chance to challenge the orc deities for a place amid the pantheon.
 Most orcs don't waste their dying moments praising the divine or praying for a place in the afterlife, but spitting a blood-flecked warning at their deities, promising a new challenger through broken teeth.

 **Adventurers**
 An orc's drive to overcome challenges and prove themself spurs many orcs to become adventurers, though orcs are more likely to set out on their own or with other orcs than alongside adventurers of other ancestries.

-Common orc backgrounds include gladiator, hunter, martial disciple, nomad, and warrior from the Core Rulebook, plus bandit, outrider, and refugee from this book.
+Common orc backgrounds include gladiator, hunter, martial disciple, nomad, and warrior.
 Orcs thrive in martial archetypes like barbarian and berserker.

 **Names**
 Orcs have a harsh, guttural language, and their naming conventions are no exception.
 Many orc names are simply the Orcish word for a particularly desirable trait, such as great strength, height, or ferocity.
 Orcs commonly use either their hold name or a name referencing a particularly memorable accomplishment as